schitresh/system-design/website_designs/tools/1_url_shortening.md

   - Append an increasing sequence number to each URL to make it unique
     - And then generate the hash
     - Will the sequence number overflow since it will keep increasing?
-    - Will appending the number impact the performance
+    - Will appending the number impact the performance?
   - Append user_id to the URL
     - If the user is not logged in, we would need to ask the user for a unique key
     - If we have a conflict after this, we have to keep generating until a unique key